lancemonotone/acf-image-grid/blocks/acf-image-grid/README.md

 "renderCallback": "MonotoneAcfBlockScaffold\\Block_Renderer::render_block"
 ```

-The plugin's core classes (Block_Renderer, Field_Groups, Block_Loader, etc.) all use the `MonotoneAcfBlockScaffold` namespace, while individual blocks use their own namespaces like `MonotoneACFImageGrid\Blocks`.
+The plugin's core classes (Block_Renderer, Field_Groups, Block_Loader, etc.) all use the `MonotoneAcfBlockScaffold` namespace, while individual blocks use their own namespaces like `Monotone\Blocks\ACFImageGrid`.

 ## Usage